 - 1. State the advantages and benefits for delivering clinical services in a Community Pharmacy. - 2.
-Provide education to patients regarding their drugs and/or therapeutic monitoring. - 3.
-Provide/develop a wellness service or education program for the community population. - 4.
-Employ safe medication practices to reduce the chance of an adverse medication related event. - 5.
-Improve therapeutic outcomes through increased pharmacist involvement in medication management services. - 6.
-Participate in discussions and assignments of human resource management and financial performance. - 7.
-Demonstrate a working knowledge of the technology used in community pharmacy practice. - 8.
-Demonstrate appropriate team behaviors and professionalism. - 9.
-Additional objectives as assigned by the individual preceptor
+Process, prepare and dispense medications including the adjudication process with patient insurance companies. - 3.
+Provide education to patients regarding their drugs and/or therapeutic monitoring. - 4.
+Provide/develop a wellness service or education program for the community population. - 5.
+Participate in discussions and assignments of human resource management and financial performance. - 6.
+Employ safe medication practices to reduce the chance of an adverse medication related event. - 7.
+Improve therapeutic outcomes through increased pharmacist involvement in medication management services. - 8.
+Demonstrate a working knowledge of the technology used in community pharmacy practice. - 9.
+Demonstrate appropriate team behaviors and professionalism.